iipeace/guider/README.md

 * Util

 Guider pursues characteristics as below.
-1. Easy to use: just run without any setting and package installation
+1. Easy to use: just run without any setting and installation
 2. Measure correctly: count, time in from us, size in from byte
-3. Provide all features: enough functions for experiment and analysis
+3. Provide all features: various functions for analysis and experiment
 4. Submit the report in detail: show as much information as possible
+5. Visualize through the browser: visualization output in svg format

 It supports almost all platforms based on the Linux kernel as shown below.
 * Android